tekknolagi/tekknolagi.github.com/_posts/2020-10-01-compiling-a-lisp-7.md

 There is a form that makes bindings available serially, but that is called `let*` and we are not implementing that today.

-For completeness' sake, there is also `let rec`, which makes names available serially and also within the same binding.
+For completeness' sake, there is also `letrec`, which makes names available to all bindings, including within the same binding.
 This is useful for binding recursive or mutually recursive functions.
 Again, we are not implementing that today.

 ### Name binding implementation strategy